realm/realm-dart-samples/README.md

 ## [`dart_flexible_sync`](https://github.com/realm/realm-dart-samples/tree/main/dart_flexible_sync) - Dart console application with flexible sync

-A simple command-line application using [Realm Dart SDK](https://www.mongodb.com/docs/realm/sdk/flutter/#dart-standalone-realm) and Flexible Sync with [Atlas App Services application](https://www.mongodb.com/docs/atlas/app-services/).
+A simple command-line application using the [Realm Dart Standalone SDK](https://www.mongodb.com/docs/realm/sdk/flutter/#dart-standalone-realm) and Flexible Sync with [Atlas App Services application](https://www.mongodb.com/docs/atlas/app-services/).

-This sample demonstrates the usage of Flexible Sync with Realm Dart SDK.
+This sample demonstrates the usage of [Atlas Device Sync with Flexible Sync](https://www.mongodb.com/docs/realm/sdk/flutter/sync/) and the Realm Dart Standalone SDK.
 Writing to a local realm sends the data automatically to the Atlas Cloud Collection.
 Then the local realm is subscribed only for items matching specific query criterias.
 This causes the local realm to be populated only with specific items matching the filter.